-Reception and Year 1, teachers use progressive planning.
-Focused activities allow children to revisit, learn, practise and apply their knowledge and understanding in fun and engaging games and activities.
+Reception and Year 1, teachers use progressive planning including principles laid out in the Sounds Write scheme.
+Focused activities allow children to revisit, learn, practise and apply their knowledge and understanding through fun and engaging games and activities.
 Pupils are systematically taught the phonemes (sounds), how to blend the sounds through words for reading, and how to segment the sounds for spelling.

 When children reach the summer term of Year 1, their phonic knowledge is assessed through the statutory phonics screening check.
 It can also be repeated during Year 2 to monitor progress and identify those children in need of intervention.